-The pain may feel like tightness, heavy pressure, squeezing, or crushing pain.
+Typically, the chest pain feel like tightness, heavy pressure, squeezing, or a crushing feeling.
 It may spread to the:

 Some people say the pain feels like gas or indigestion.

 Angina attacks can occur at any time during the day.
 Most occur between 6 a.m. and noon.

-Your doctor or nurse will examine you and measure your blood pressure.
+Your doctor or nurse will examine you and check your blood pressure.
 Tests that may be done include:

 You may need to take one or more medicines to treat blood pressure, diabetes, or high cholesterol levels.
 Follow your doctor's directions closely to help prevent your angina from getting worse.